yanmarques/badcat/README.md

 IMAGE

-After `Canceling` or `Allowing access` through Microsoft Windows Defender Alert, you are able to connect directly to your meterpreter session using the onion address and the port as `settings.payload.bind_port` 6666 in our example.
+After `Canceling` or `Allowing access` through Microsoft Windows Defender Alert, you are able to connect directly to your meterpreter session using the onion address and the port as `settings.payload.bind_port` `6666` in our example.

 Fire up `msfconsole` - using `proxychains` or something similar - in order to open a meterpreter session through the Tor network.
 It's fundamental that msfconsole is proxied through the Tor network or one will not be able to connect to the _server_.

-After opened configure a handler for your payload and exploit it.
+With `msfconsole` opened, configure a handler for your payload and exploit it.

 IMAGE2